Internet joy – laser fusion at breakeven! um…NOT. BBC reported, copycats ignited. Smoke only, no flame.

 What about the targets, themselves?
 Somehow the PR does not include discussions of them.
 I do not have access to current publications, but cryogenic fuel inside lightweight shells are/were the way to success.
 This is what we were doing when KMS closed.
 I would have expected huge improvements in the shell strategies during the pasts 2 decades.

 LTA discussed the national funding history behind our loss of fusion world-leadership by discussing the sad story of MFTF-B at LLNL.
-We plan a backgrounder post on what ICF needs for success and will review the sad history of KMS Fusion.
+We plan to continue following NIF results with great interest.

 Charles J. Armentrout, Ann Arbor